 Mr. Kantrow’s experience managing claims enables him to view legal issues from the client’s perspective.
 Several years ago, Mr. Kantrow worked in London for a Berkshire Hathaway backed insurer.
 In this role, Josh managed complex professional liability litigation, analyzed claims, counseled on contract wordings, and assessed risk.
 Mr. Kantrow also served for three years as outside counsel for a national manufacturer based in Chicago, managing claims and providing transactional advice.

-Mr. Kantrow has been a speaker at approximately 50 seminars, conducted across the United States, in Europe and in Israel.
-Mr. Kantrow has also participated as a guest on multimedia platforms (including radio, television and podcasts), has been interviewed by leading industry publications, and has published articles on various legal topics and issues.
+Mr. Kantrow has been a speaker at approximately 100 seminars, conducted across the United States, in Europe and in Israel.
+Mr. Kantrow has also appeared as a guest on dozens of radio and television programs and podcasts, has been interviewed by leading industry publications, and has published articles on various legal topics and issues.

 Prior to moving to Chicago, Mr. Kantrow spent a semester in law school at the Université Aix-Marseille in Aix-en-Provence, France, interned for a federal judge at the U.S. Claims Court in Washington, D.C., and practiced in New Orleans for four years.

 - Professional Liability

 - Insurance Coverage

 - Illinois Biometric Information Privacy Act (BIPA)

 - London Market Group